 Everyone who participates in SVC's projects is entitled to do so in an enjoyable and safe environment.
-SVC has a moral and legal obligation to ensure that, when given responsibility for children, volunteers, trustees, and the staff who support SVC provide them with the highest possible standard of care.
-The purpose of this policy is to set out a clear framework to protect children under the care of SVC.
+SVC volunteers, trustees, and staff, have a moral and legal obligation to ensure that when given responsibility for children, they are provided with the highest possible standard of care.

-SVC is committed to devising and implementing policies so that everyone involved in SVC accepts their responsibilities to safeguard children from harm and abuse.
-This means to recognise and minimise opportunities of abuse, follow procedures to protect children and report any concerns about their welfare to appropriate authorities.
+SVC is committed to developing and implementing policies to ensure everyone involved in SVC can understand and accept their responsibility in safeguarding children from harm and abuse.
+This includes recognising and minimising opportunities for abuse, by following the procedures set out, and reporting any welfare concerns to appropriate authorities.

-The aim of the policy is to promote good practice, provide children with appropriate safety and protection whilst in the care of SVC and to allow volunteers, trustees and staff to make informed and confident responses to specific child protection issues.
+The aim of the policy is to promote good practice, by providing children under the care of SVC with safety and protection.
+It aims to ensure all SVC volunteers, staff, and trustees are able to make informed and confident decisions when concerns around child protection arise.
 Every child has the right to be protected from any physical, sexual, emotional harm or neglect and it is everyone's responsibility to share concerns that they may have about a child.